Pauline Tantot Spreads Legs In Wet Tank & Neon Bikini Bottoms

 “Why you so d*mn perfect girl,” asked another fan.

 But this update wasn’t just about Tantot, as she mentioned in the captions that she was with her dog.
-The second and third photos featured the dog more prominently, as she leaned over to cuddle with him or her.
+The second and third photos featured the dog more prominently, as she leaned over to cuddle with the pup.

 For now, fans can hope for more, sultry updates from Pauline and her sister, Mathilde.